manta-innovations/manta-innovations.github.io/_posts/drafts/intro-AWS summit online.md

 tags: cloud, aws, conference
 ---

-Welcome, this is part of my ongoing series on AWS’s recent Online Summit 2020, where I write about my thoughts and learnings from the range of topics presented.
+Welcome, this is the beginning of my series on AWS’s recent Online Summit 2020; where I write about my thoughts and learnings from the range of topics presented.

 The content here describes my own thoughts and understandings from